If you have a simple decision to make but have a lot of options, a voting ballot may be the right solution to moving things forward.

 An updated voter list is also useful if you are using a voting platform that allows question filtering.
 For example, if someone who used to work in marketing has since been promoted to sales and is not allowed to vote on your current ballot, then you can restrict them from voting on your ballot or any specific question that doesn’t pertain to them.

-A closed election is important because it allows for complete security.
+A closed election, that is, one where the names and contact information of your voters is known, is important because it allows for complete security.
 Since your voter list is provided ahead of time, it leaves little room for fraudulent voting or vote tampering.
 You will always know who is eligible to vote.
 Although your vote may not require this level of security, it’s always better to be safe and stick with an online voting software that prioritizes your data.

 Learn more about voter lists.